ballerina-platform/ballerina-dev-website/learn/guides/openapi-tool.md

 ---
 layout: ballerina-openapi-support-left-nav-pages-swanlake
 title: OpenAPI tool
-description: Check out how the Ballerina OpenAPI tooling makes it easy for you to start developing a service documented in an OpenAPI contract.
+description: Check out how the Ballerina OpenAPI tool makes it easy for you to start developing a service documented in an OpenAPI contract.
 keywords: ballerina, programming language, openapi, open api, restful api
 permalink: /learn/openapi-tool/
 active: openapi-tool